Personal profile

 Publications:

-I was awarded a fellowship in 2020-21 at the Museum of English Rural Life Fellowship, sponsored by the Open Spaces Society, undertaking a project on their archive collections. https://historyofpublicspace.uk/my-oss-fellowship-at-merl-2021/
+I held a fellowship at the Museum of English Rural Life Fellowship, sponsored by the Open Spaces Society in 2020-21, https://historyofpublicspace.uk/my-oss-fellowship-at-merl-2021/

 I was awarded a British Academy Mid-Career Fellowship 2018-19 for 'The history of public space in England, 1700-2000'.
 See the website: http://historyofpublicspace.uk/